 We recommend reading:

-Violation of metabolic processes relating to carbohydrates and water is classified in medicine as diabetes mellitus.
-For this reason, there are violations in the work of the pancreas, which produces the hormone insulin - it is actively involved in the processing of sugar in the body.
-It is insulin that promotes the processing of sugar into glucose, otherwise sugar accumulates in the blood, is excreted through the urinary tract (with urine), in this state the body tissues are not able to retain water in their cells - it also begins to be excreted from the body.
+Disorders of metabolic processes involving carbohydrates and water are classified in medicine as diabetes mellitus.
+For this reason, there are disturbances in the functioning of the pancreas, which produces the hormone insulin - it is actively involved in the processing of sugar in the body.
+It is insulin that promotes the processing of sugar into glucose, otherwise sugar accumulates in the blood and is excreted through the urinary tract (with urine); in this condition, the body’s tissues are unable to retain water in their cells - it also begins to be excreted from the body.

-Diabetes mellitus is an increased content of sugar and glucose in the blood, but a catastrophic lack of these elements in the cells of organ tissues.
+Diabetes mellitus is an increased level of sugar and glucose in the blood, but a catastrophic lack of these elements in the cells of organ tissues.

-The disease can be congenital (we are talking about aggravated heredity) or acquired.
-The severity of the development of diabetes mellitus does not depend on this, patients still suffer from a lack of insulin, against which pustular skin diseases, atherosclerosis, hypertension, diseases of the kidneys and nervous system develop, and vision deteriorates.
+The disease can be congenital (we are talking about burdened heredity) or acquired.
+The severity of the development of diabetes mellitus does not depend on this; patients still suffer from a lack of insulin, against which pustular skin diseases, atherosclerosis, hypertension, kidney and nervous system diseases develop, and vision deteriorates.

 The pathogenesis of diabetes mellitus is a very conditional thing, because doctors only partially recognize it.
-Considering that there are two main types of the disease under consideration, which are radically different from each other, it is impossible to speak of an unconditional mechanism for the development of pathology.
+Considering that there are two main types of the disease in question, which are radically different from each other, it is impossible to talk about an unconditional mechanism for the development of pathology.
 Nevertheless, the basis of pathogenesis is taken hyperglycemic index.
 What it is?

-hyperglycemia- a condition in which the sugar entering the body is not processed into glucose due to an insufficient amount of insulin produced by the pancreas.
+Hyperglycemia– a condition in which sugar entering the body is not processed into glucose due to an insufficient amount of insulin produced by the pancreas.
 In turn, this leads to a lack of glucose in the cells of the organs - insulin simply stops interacting with the cells.

-Why do doctors accept this explanation of the mechanism of development of diabetes as the only true one?
+Why do doctors accept this explanation of the mechanism of development of diabetes mellitus as the only correct one?
 Because other diseases can lead to a hyperglycemic state.
 These include:

 • hyperthyroidism;

-• adrenal tumor - it produces hormones that have the opposite effect on insulin;
+• adrenal tumor - it produces hormones that have the opposite effect in relation to insulin;

 • hyperfunction of the adrenal glands;